Labor Day weekend might be the best time to buy a new TV

-We're less than 48 hours away from Labor Day, but plenty of deals have started.
-Our A-Z guide lists them all, Walmart is offering discounts on every iPad and there are many discounts on mattresses.
-But what about TVs?

-The short answer is yes.
-Many models, from brands such as Samsung, Vizio, TCL, and even Sony, are being discounted from retailers such as Amazon, Best Buy, Target and Walmart.
+Televisions aren't exempt from Labor Day sales.
+Many models, from brands such as Samsung, Vizio, TCL, and even Sony, are being discounted by retailers such as Amazon, Best Buy, Target and Walmart.
 Let's walk through our favorites.

 While it's not a 4K TV, this 32-inch 1080pHD from Roku brings serious value.
 It's has a sharp picture and comes with a built-in Roku streaming box.
 You can access thousands of streaming services like Netflix, YouTube and Hulu.
 You can even connect it with Amazon Alexa or Google Assistant, and there are three HDMI ports.